The Justice Society of America

 This story sends each member into the future; when they complete their mission, they return to the present.
 This is close to a key idea of a true Fox cycle: the journey is circular, with the protagonist in the same position and same state at the end as at the beginning.
 Fox explicitly invents a ray machine that takes the members to the future, then a small portable ray that returns them to our time.
 This is for all the world like the return of Adam Strange to Earth after his adventures on Rann.
 However, Adam Strange's zeta-beam wears off whether he wants it to or not, automatically causing the cycle to complete, whereas the Justice Society has to choose to complete the cycle.

 This is hardly the first comic book story to send its heroes into the future.
-Siegel and Shuster looked at future times in Federal Men tales, such as "Federal Men of Tomorrow" (Adventure Comics #12, January 1937) or "Junior Federal Men of the Future" (Adventure Comics #25, March 1938), while they actually sent Slam Bradley and Shorty Morgan forward in time to "In Two Billion A. D." (Detective Comics #23 and 24, January and February, 1939).
+Siegel and Shuster looked at future times in Federal Men tales, such as "Federal Men of Tomorrow" (Adventure Comics #12, January 1937) or "Junior Federal Men of the Future" (Adventure Comics #25, March 1938).
+And they actually sent Slam Bradley and Shorty Morgan forward in time to "In Two Billion A. D." (Detective Comics #23 and 24, January and February, 1939).

 The Starman episode has him caught in a trap, from which he has to find an ingenious means of escape.
 This anticipates the traps into which Fox will place Adam Strange.
 Both heroes use intelligence to escape from the trap.
 The story also involves a landscape filled with high tech devices used for athletic stunts; such landscapes will recur in some of Fox's Star Rovers tales.